do I register for a course?

 a fee waiver for users from developing nations?

-A: All CME Online courses cost $20 per CME credit.
-Participants living in emerging nations receive a 50% discount or can register for free.
+A: All CME Online courses cost $25 per CME credit.
+Participants living in some emerging nations can register for free.
 See our International Pricing Page for details.

 For all other distance learning programs, please see the registration pages for the various fee details.